Gallbladder Stones

 • Reducing the consumption of fatty, oily and spicy foods

-• Heated compress to the affection region
+• Applying a warm compress to the affected region

 Summary